What to Know Before Going to ALDI

 I have no problem admitting ignorance and coming clean when I realize I’ve been living under a rock.

-This happened years ago when I learned that you can make easy microwave popcorn out of kernels and a paper bag and then shared that knowledge over on my Facebook Page (everyone’s like, “How did you NOT know that?”).
+This happened years ago when I learned that you can make easy microwave popcorn out of kernels and a paper bag and then shared that knowledge over on my Facebook Page.
+Everyone was like, “How did you NOT know that?”

 It was a complete and total success.
 I spent half the money AND half the time that I usually would for a grocery store run.
 BLOWN.
 AWAY.

-And I’m like, “I knoooooowwwwww.”
+And I was like, “I knoooooowwwwww.”
 Sigh.

 Which brings me to a point.
 If it weren’t for posts like this that helped open my eyes, along with friends continuously telling me, “GO TO ALDI!!!”
 I never would’ve.

 ALDI isn’t your typical grocery store experience, so you need a little prepping before just deciding to head out all willie-nillie for your weekly haul.
-I’m not a fan of surprises at the store (or during check-out), so here’s your head’s up!
+I’m not a fan of surprises at the store (or during check-out), so here’s your heads-up!

 What to know before going to ALDI